 - Obvious as it may seem, it is all too easy to create hazards and potential trip points.
 Shelves, for example, if they are installed above staging, may be at head-height. - Fan heaters, if installed near the roof ridge as often recommended for optimum air movement could also be hazardous and should not be sited where they can be bumped into.
-All wires and cables should be neatly stowed away and armoured mains cable should be buried out of harm's way. - A greenhouse itself can be a hazard and is highly vulnerable if vehicles pass nearby, or if children play in the area.
-To avoid accidental impact you may need to cordon off your greenhouse with posts, fences, hedges, or with attractive planting.
+All wires and cables should be neatly stowed away and armoured mains cable should be buried out of harm's way. - A greenhouse itself can be a hazard owever well you manage your greenhouse and garden you will be troubled from time to time by pests and diseases.
+Many gardeners adopt the orthodoxy of organic gardening, where most, but not all, chemicals - and certain practices - are excluded.
+Others prefer to apply the most effective commercial remedy available to solve their problems.
+How you grow and care for your plants is entirely up to you, but different techniques will vary in their effectiveness.
+Although you will doubtless make a few mistakes this will arm you with valuable experience for the future.

+and is highly vulnerable if

+vehicles pass nearby, or if children

+play in the area.
+To avoid accidental

+impact you may need to cordon off

+your greenhouse with posts, fences,

+hedges, or with attractive planting.